The 10 gates of Jerusalem are all magnificent gates in the old Jerusalem wall.

 2. Damascus Gate (Sha'ar Shkhem): This gate is named after the city from which some of the rulers of Jerusalem came.
 It is one of the busiest of Jerusalem gates.

-3. Herod's Gate (Sha'ar Ha'prachim): Although it's named Herod, this Jerusalem eastern gate has nothing to do with Herod.
+3. Herod's Gate Jerusalem (Sha'ar Ha'prachim): This Jerusalem eastern gate has actually nothing to do with Herod!
 In Hebrew it is called "the Flowers Gate" due to the rosette carved on it.

-4. The New Gate (Sha'ar Ha'Chadash): This is the newest gate, and unlike the others that were built in the 16th century, this is thought to have been built during the Ottoman period (late 19th century).
+4. The New Gate (Sha'ar Ha'Chadash): This is the newest gate in Jerusalem wall, and unlike the others that were built in the 16th century, this is thought to have been built during the Ottoman period (late 19th century).

 6. Dung Gate (Sha'ar Ha'ashpot): No one really knows why this gate was named the Jerusalem Dung Gate.
-Some believe that the whole old city's trash was cleared out of this gate.
+Some believe that this gate was selected to have the whole old city's trash cleared out of it.

-8. Jaffa Gate Jerusalem (Sha'ar Yaffo): the most famous Jerusalem gate, where many people enter the old city's quarters and the Tower of David.
+8. Jaffa Gate Jerusalem (Sha'ar Yaffo): the most famous gate is the Jerusalem Jaffa gate, where many people enter the old city's quarters and the Tower of David.
 This gate was named Jaffa because the road leading from it goes to the port of Jaffa.
+One of the most famous and impressive of all 10 gates of Jerusalem.

 9. Hulda Gates (Sha'arei Chulda): These gates, which are sealed, were discovered during excavations that revealed structures from the time of the second temple of Jerusalem.
-They are located in the south-east side of the Temple Mount, and include ancient stairs leading to the temple.
+They are located in the south-east side of the Temple Mount.